LIGMATV/Bukumark/README.md

 # Bukumark 🕮
- Bookmark manager that beautiful without fancy UI
+Bookmark manager that keep you simple with beautiful UI

 # Features 🕮